Apply to the Digital Journalism and Design Graduate Program

 Frequently Asked Questions

-The application materials listed below should be sent directly to the Graduate Studies Office, USF St. Petersburg, 140 7th Avenue South, St. Petersburg, FL 33701-5016.
+The application materials listed below should be sent directly to the Graduate Studies Office, USF St. Petersburg, 140 7th Avenue South PNM 102, St. Petersburg, FL 33701-5016.
 Do not send these items anywhere but to this address.

-- A detailed letter of intent for seeking an M.A. in journalism, including discussion of: your background, especially the academic and professional aspects, the specific scholarly, policy, or professional issues in which you have an interest, how your background has prepared you to excel in the journalism M.A. program, and how you intend to apply your education when you complete our M.A. program.
+- A detailed letter of intent for seeking an M.A. in Digital Journalism and Design, including discussion of: your background, especially the academic and professional aspects, the specific scholarly, policy, or professional issues in which you have an interest, how your background has prepared you to excel in the Digital Journalism and Design M.A. program, and how you intend to apply your education when you complete our M.A. program.

 - Three letters of recommendation from qualified people who are familiar with the nature of the work required of graduate students in the social sciences, and who can address your ability to excel in this type of work.